TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ### Request Number Limit
-* Limit the number of requests per second.
+* Limits the number of requests per second.
 * It can be set in the root (/) resource path and the resource method.
 * By setting the request limit key, you can set a limit on the number of requests per IP, header, and path variable values.